November 27, 2025

 Chris Killer, Infrastructure Ontario, Vice-President, Commercial Management

-3:00 PM | Conference Close
+3:05 PM | Conference Close

-3:00 PM | Tour at the Peter Gilgan Research and Learning Centre and Patient Support Centre Tower (TBC)
+3:15 PM | Tour at the Peter Gilgan Research and Learning Centre and Patient Support Centre Tower (TBC)

 One of the the largest health centre in the world devoted to children’s health research.
 Within the 21-storey tower, more than 2,000 scientists and staff — previously scattered in six different locations — are conducting state-of-the-art research in genomics, cancer research, stem cell research, brain behaviour research, and organ research.
+The Tour will include workspaces and research areas of collaboration.

 *Agenda subject to change.
-Stay tuned for more details!
+Stay tuned for more details.

 The conference program will include interactive sessions, panels, and a reception.
 Please join your healthcare facility sector network.
 Where real issues, innovative thought leadership and ideas are discussed for a better future of healthcare facilities supporting better care – together.
 Join Us!

 More information will be available soon!
-Register by October 15th and get 10% the regular registration price and an additional 10% off for groups of three or more.
+Register by November 1 and get 10% the regular registration price and an additional 10% off for groups of three or more.
 This offer cannot be combined with other offers.

 HOTEL ACCOMMODATIONS

 A select number of rooms have been set aside for our out-of-town conference attendees at the Courtyard Marriott Downtown Toronto – 475 Yonge St, Toronto, ON M4Y 1X7.
-To take advantage of our special room rates, reservations must be made by October 29, 2025.
+To take advantage of our special room rates, reservations must be made by November 5, 2025.

 AUDIENCE